$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Results

 The resolution was estimated by examining the smallest set of line pairs that can be resolved.
 The mismatch between the power of the model eye cornea ($f_{\mathrm{model}}$ = 25.4 mm) and the human eye ($f_\mathrm{eye} \approx$ 16.7 mm) is accounted for with a magnification correction.
 After determining the resolution in lp/mm on the resolution target behind the model cornea, the result is multiplied by a factor of $f_{\mathrm{model}}/f_\mathrm{eye}=1.52$ to estimate the expected resolution in a human eye.
 For comparison, conventional fundus photographs were taken with L2 fixed such that an object at 0D of error is in focus.

-The resolution of the computational (diffuser-based) imaging system is 7.7-9.5 lp/mm depending on the defocus error, as shown in Fig. \ref{fig:restarget}(c).
+The resolution of the computational (diffuser-based) imaging system is 7.7-9.6 lp/mm depending on the defocus error, as shown in Fig. \ref{fig:restarget}(c).
 The resolution of the system increases with more hyperopic defocus due to the increased magnification of the fundus, as expected (Fig. \ref{fig:vergence}(d)).
 The resolution is still poorer than the conventional lens-based image, which has a peak of 76.2 lp/mm for an emmetropic (0D) eye when the system has the focus set to 0D.
 However, this resolution quickly falls off for the conventional lens-based camera with defocus error applied.
-Meanwhile, the resolution of the refocused computational image remains in the 7.7-9.5 lp/mm range for all tested defocus errors (from -3D to +12D).
+Meanwhile, the resolution of the refocused computational image remains in the 7.7-9.5 lp/mm range for all tested defocus errors (from -3D to +12D) despite not having to physically alter the system.